handokoadjip/slicing-day-1-tailwind/readme.md

 Day 1, I will show you the slicing results of the beautiful designs made by https://pin.it/7hAltlS.

-This project made using [Bootstrap 5.\*](https://getbootstrap.com/docs/5.1/getting-started/introduction/) framework.
+This project made using [Tailwindcss v3.1.3](https://tailwindcss.com/docs/installation) framework.

 For those who want to contribute, just fork or download as usual!